CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 |img008|

 This is not what we expected.
-In the previous simulation all cells were nicely separated, but now, with the same energy parameters we are getting a completely different simulation where cells are pixelized and intermixed with each other.
+In the previous simulation all cells were nicely separated, but now, with the same energy parameters we are getting a completely different simulation where cells are pixelated and intermixed with each other.
 The only change we did was reassigning ``clusterId``s.
-What is then the explanation of this behavior:

 The explanation is simple but not obvious.
-The Contact energy plugin that controls whether cells like to stick to each other or like to be surrounded by Medium works only between cells that are members of different cluster.
-In our case this means that
+The Contact energy plugin that controls whether cells like to stick to each other or like to be surrounded by Medium works only between cells that are members of different clusters.
+Contact energy plugin computes adhesion energy between cells that are members of different clusters but when two cells that belong to the same cluster touch each other such junctions are ignored by contact energy.
+In other words, if we have 5 compartments, i.e.
-Contact energy plugin will only contribute energy that comes from Contact between cell and a Medium (because they are from different clusters since medium is a special cell).
-On the other hand Contact energy plugin WILL NOT include any contributions coming from contact between e.g. ``cell.id`` 1 and ``cell.id`` 2.
-Those contact cell-cell interfaces will not contribute anything to the change of energy.
-Therefore, when in order to minimize energy CC3D will bundle cells together (because cell-cell interfaces contribute 0 units of energy) in order to minimize cell-Medium interfaces where each such interface contributes 15 units of energy (see XML definition of Contact energy plugin)
+5 cells that are members of the same cluster the contribution of Contact energy will be 0 regardles if those cells are far apart of clustered together.
+Those cell-cell interfaces within a single cluster will not contribute anything to the change of energy.
+Therefore, in order to minimize energy CC3D will bundle cells together, in order to minimize cell-Medium interfaces because Medium is considered a separate cluster so in our simulation we will have two clusters - Medium and cluster composed of 5 cells.
+Each such interface between those two clusters contributes 15 units of energy and CC3D minimizes those contributions by bundling cells together into a single domain

 To make sure this is indeed the case, go back to ``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_04`` and change definition of Contact energy to looks as follows: